Introduction

 -

-Map Your Structure: Create pages for district superintendents (e.g., "Book DS Visit") and local pastors (e.g., "Pastoral Counseling").
+Map Your Structure: Create booking pages for district superintendents (e.g., "Book DS Visit") and local pastors (e.g., "Pastoral Counseling").
 Set buffers between appointments to allow travel time—critical for district roles.

 -